What is Universal Life Insurance

 Flexible Premium policies include a risk that the policyholder may have to pay a premium rate that is greater than expected to maintain the policy’s viability.
 This can happen if the expected interest paid on the accumulated value of the policy is less than originally assumed at the time of purchase, or if other charges (i.e. mortality charges) increase beyond what is assumed when the premium is calculated at inception.

 Adjustable Death Benefit

-Policyholders can modify the amount of the death benefits and premiums as their needs and goals change.
+Policyholders can modify the amount of death benefit and premiums as their needs and goals change.

 Builds Cash Value

 As with Whole Life policies, Universal Life Insurance builds cash value.
 But cash values on today’s universal life policies (especially those that are less expensive than whole life policies) tend to be much smaller.

 Most Universal Life policies come with an option that allows the policyholder to take out a loan/borrow money against the cash value of their policy.
 These loans require you to make interest payments to the insurance company.
 The insurer charges interest on the loan because they are no longer able to receive any investment benefit from the money they loaned to the policyholder.

 Outstanding loans are deducted from the death benefit when the insured has passed on.

 Most Universal Life policies also come with an option that allows for tax-free withdrawals up to your basis in the policy.
 You can also borrow against the cash value using policy loans.
 If you borrow money using the policy’s loan features and die with the loan not having been paid back, the balance of the loan will be deducted from your death benefit.
 It is not recommended to take policy loans on a No Lapse Universal life policy as by doing so, you may jeopardize your guaranteed death benefit.